April 17, 2026 · By Alex Morgan

 For Sale By Owner (FSBO): Do You Still Pay Commission?

-Selling FSBO eliminates the listing agent fee, typically 2.5–3% of the sale price.
+Going FSBO cuts out the listing agent fee, typically 2.5–3%.
 On a $400,000 home, that’s $10,000–$12,000 you keep.
 Our FSBO guide covers the full process.

 FSBO Tradeoffs Are Real